mdtanker/polartoolkit/CONTRIBUTING.md

 * make your changes
 * run the style checkers: `nox -s style`
 * add your changed files: `git add .`
-* once the style checks pass, commit your changes using the Conventional Commit: `git commit -m "feat: a short description of your changes"`
+* once the style checks pass, commit your changes: `git commit -m "a short description of your changes"`
 * push your changes: `git push -u origin new-branch`
 * [make a Pull Request](http://makeapullrequest.com/) for your branch from the main GitHub repository [PR page](https://github.com/mdtanker/polartoolkit/pulls).